atinux/nuxt-auth-utils/README.md

 ```

 > [!IMPORTANT]
-> By default, the webauthn event handlers will store the challenge in a short lived, encrypted session cookie.
-This is not recommended for applications that require strong security guarantees.
-On a secure connection (https) it is highly unlikely for this to cause problems.
-However, if the connection is not secure, there is a possibility of a man-in-the-middle attack.
-To prevent this, you should use a database or KV store to store the challenge instead.
-For this the `storeChallenge` and `getChallenge` functions are provided.
+> Webauthn uses challenges to prevent replay attacks.
+By default, this module does not make use if this feature.
+If you want to use challenges, the `storeChallenge` and `getChallenge` functions are provided.
+An attempt ID is created and sent with each autentication request.
+You can use this ID to store the challenge in a database or KV store as shown in the example below.

 > ```ts
 > export default defineWebAuthnAuthenticateEventHandler({